siemens/continuous-clearing/doc/UsageDoc/CA-Tool--SBOM-Vision.md

 ![image.png](../usagedocimg/WF.png)

 ## Use Cases:
-1. SIT Scan Should read all 1st and 3rd components of package type (npm,NuGet,Debian,Alpine,PyPi,Cargo & Maven)
+1. SIT.Scan Should read all 1st and 3rd components of package type (npm,NuGet,Debian,Alpine,PyPi,Cargo & Maven)
    -   Read SBOM supplied from customer.
    - [ ]         SBOM needs to be in specified CycloneDX format.
    - [ ]     At least all the dependencies should be included in SBOM, further CA Tool needs